dtwl0401/gdc1/README.md

 * Data sources
   * [Data used](https://divvy-tripdata.s3.amazonaws.com/index.html)
   * [Data license](https://ride.divvybikes.com/data-license-agreement)
-  * Downloaded trip data from 2022 July to 2023 June
+  * Downloaded trip data for 2020 Q1
 * The data is likely to be in United States
 * THe data is organised by Ride ID, type of bike, start and end timings, start and end station names, station IDs and station latitudes and longtitudes, as well as member type.
 * As the data come from the company managing the service, it is **Reliable**, **Cited** and **Original**.
 The data has all the critical information of member type and length of ride, making it **Comprhensive**.
 The data used in this analysis is the most **Current** available.